 Anyone who has been watching the game knows these things!
 Likewise, we were all in the office yesterday; we know you’ve been working.
+Moreover, if you’re using a visual-management tool (aka Kanban board), one of the benefits is that status is already visible, so any verbal status update is unnecessary.
 In a timeout, individuals don’t report status; the team proactively solves its main impediments to flow:

 - “They’re double-teaming me, coach.
 That means someone is going to be free — let’s get Christopher or James the ball more.”